 No, there is no pool size limit.
 Defender® may be installed on 70 – 2500 GPM (single filter) pools and spas.
 Multi tanks can be installed in tandem to accommodate higher flow rates.

-“Bumping” is the mechanical movement of the tube sheet which forces water into the the tubes evacuating the media from the surface of the tubes, sending it into solution.
-This allows the filter elements to receive a fresh coating of perlite once the re-attaches itself to the tube elements.
-Defender® filters are programmed to bump daily and will take no longer than 5 minutes to complete.
+“Bumping” is the mechanical movement of the tube sheet which forces water into the tubes, evacuating the media from the surface of the tubes, sending it into solution.
+It is accomplished by mechanical movement of the septum up and down within the water in the filter housing.
+This motion expels the media and dirt particles from the septum and into suspension.
+This allows the filter elements to receive a fresh coating of perlite once it re-attaches itself to the tube elements.
+Defender® filters are programmed to bump daily and will take no longer than 10 minutes to complete.

 Every Defender® system is designed to be fully automatic but is operable in semi-automatic mode which requires the push of a button to initiate the automatic filtration and bump cycle.